List of Jimmy Neutron characters: Ms. Fowl

 Ms. Winifred Fowl (voiced by Andrea Martin) is the teacher for Jimmy and his friends, who both resembles and, when speaking, frequently squawks like a chicken, hence her surname.
-In an episode of the first season, Jimmy inadvertently turned Ms. Fowl into a giant plant monster after he revived a 64-million-year-old plant.
-Because of Jimmy, Fowl was later shrunk down to normal.

 Nick Dean

-Nicholas "Nick" Dean (voiced by Candi Milo) is a Filipino American boy and the "cool" and most popular boy at school who is often seen on a skateboard, doing dangerous tricks.
+Nicholas "Nick" Dean (voiced by Candi Milo) is a Asian-American boy and the "cool" and most popular boy at school who is often seen on a skateboard, doing dangerous tricks.
 He does not participate in his school's show and tell activities and sometimes arrives at school five minutes before dismissal.
 Nick is obsessed with styling his hair, and is considered very handsome by all girls in the school.
-Nick sometimes breaks his leg while riding his skateboard; when he does so, he usually lets out a high pitched girl-like scream.
-Nick was originally going to be part of the regular group of characters, similar to his role in the film.
-He is one of the town's wealthiest children, living in a 92-room mansion, with a bowling alley, maids' quarters, a screening room, and a soda parlor.
-He can also sing operatic German, and can style his hair without using his hands.
-In the movie, he was almost always seen with a purple lollipop in his mouth.
-He is very strong; in one episode, he was able to beat up Jimmy, Carl, and Sheen and throw them all into a dumpster.
-However, he can be a coward at times and even a wimp as in the movie when he confronted Poultra, he ran away screaming.
-He wore a sleeves jacket for the first half of the series then switched to a leather jacket.
-Nick is the second male character who is voiced by a woman.
+Nick is one of the town's wealthiest children, living in a 92-room mansion, with a bowling alley, maids' quarters, a screening room, and a soda parlor.